SSWConsulting/SSW.Rules.Content/rules/loop-someone-in/rule.md

    - [Include a recommendation where possible](/do-you-manage-up)
    - Group information around the most important themes
    - It's an executive summary - if you have to recite the meeting, then it isn't a summary.
 If everything is important, then nothing is important.
-   - If the delegate says something incorrect the other attendees of the meeting have a change to correct them
+   - If the delegate says something incorrect the other attendees of the meeting have a chance to correct them